 Removing Oil Spots from Laundry:

-- To remove oil spots from food products, see the guide How to Remove Grease Stains.
+- To remove general oil spots, such as from food products or body products, see the guide How to Remove Grease Stains.

 - To remove spots caused by engine oil, see the guide How to Remove Engine Oil and Grease Stains.